So you’ve got energy left. Awesome! Follow this route, the last leg of our downtown walk!

-A popular Los Angeles restaurant chain in the early half of the century, this is the sole surviving Clifton’s Cafeteria location.
-Opened in 1935, this was the restaurant’s second location, and currently holds the distinction of being the largest public cafeteria in the world.
+Clifton’s Cafeteria was a popular Los Angeles restaurant chain in the early half of the century, and this is the sole surviving location.
+Opened in 1935, this was the restaurant’s second location, and currently it is the largest public cafeteria in the world.
 All Clifton’s Cafeterias were known for their unique themes, as well as their policy of never turning away hungry patrons who couldn’t afford to pay.
 At one point, in the midst of the Great Depression, Clifton’s Cafeteria served 10,000 free meals during a single 90 day span, and when Ray Bradbury was a struggling author, he often took advantage of the do-not-pay-if-you-can’t-afford-to policy.
-The restaurant recently reopened and even if you aren’t hungry, you should still check out the scenery inside.
+The restaurant recently reopened and even if you aren’t hungry, you should still take a peek insides.

 If you still want more downtown goodies, there’s lots more to do.
 In the Fashion District, Santee Alley offers some of the best shopping and people watching in Los Angeles.
 The nearby Flower Market and Flower Mall are great too.
 7th Street, between Hope and Figueroa, contains the historic Fine Arts Building and the tallest skyscraper west of the Mississippi, the Wilshire Grand Tower.
 There’s also more to see in Bunker Hill, including: City National Plaza, at one point the tallest twin towers in the world, and two art museums: Broad Contemporary and the Museum of Contemporary Art.
 Near Pueblo de Los Angeles is Chinatown (not recommended, San Francisco’s is better) and Little Tokyo is one of only three Japanese-towns in the United States.
 Down in South Park is LA Live and the Staples Center, home to the Lakers, Clippers, and Kings, a very expensive and commercial area that isn’t worth visiting unless you are going to a game.
 Finally, in addition to Clifton’s Cafeteria, downtown is filled with many other notable eateries, including two restaurants (Cole’s and Phillipe’s The Original) that claim to have invented the French dip sandwich.
 No one knows which restaurant was the actual inventor, but we do know the sandwich originated at one of those two eateries.